oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

 Oracle Enterprise Manager provides various options to create PDBs in a CDB.
 For example, you can create PDBs from the seed (*PDB$SEED*) or clone from another PDB.
 However, the process of creating PDBs and the steps involved are similar no matter which option you select.
 Oracle Enterprise Manager takes you through a wizard to perform the PDB create operation.

-> **Note:** Another way of creating PDBs is by plugging in an unplugged PDB.
+> **Note**: Another way of creating PDBs is by plugging in an unplugged PDB.
 To plug a PDB into the CDB, you must have a PDB that is unplugged.
 You will learn more about these tasks in the subsequent labs.

 ### Objectives